hursey013/above-cville/README.md

 - **Carrier skips are optional.** Leave `IGNORE_CARRIERS` empty to watch everything.
 - **Bluesky-ready tone.** Modify `composeNotificationMessage` in `src/messages.js` if you want to tweak phrasing or drop the emoji vibe.
-- **FlightAware attachments.** The notification includes the most recent FlightAware photo link when available.
+- **FlightAware attachments.** The post includes the most recent FlightAware photo link as an external embed when available.
 - **Details link.** Each alert ends with a tracker URL (defaults to globe.airplanes.live); change `AIRCRAFT_LINK_BASE` to point at your favourite viewer.
 - **Restart-safe storage.** Sightings live in `data/db.json`.
 Delete the file if you want to reset history.
-- **Timezones & cron.** Adjust `TZ` in Docker and your system timezone so log timestamps and Apprise attachments make sense.
+- **Timezones & cron.** Adjust `TZ` in Docker and your system timezone so log timestamps and notification timing make sense.
-- **Suppress titles.** Use `SUPPRESS_TITLES=true` for destinations (like Bluesky) that only care about the message body.

 ---

 ## Development notes

 - Node 18+ is required for native `fetch`, top-level `await`, and the Node test runner.
-- Run `npm test` to exercise helpers (message composer, Apprise client, carrier filters, FlightAware scraper, utility functions).
+- Run `npm test` to exercise helpers (message composer, Bluesky client, carrier filters, FlightAware scraper, utility functions).
 - Run `npm run lint` for ESLint + Prettier (same setup as balance-bot) before opening a PR.